opencybersecurityalliance/stix-shifter/README.md

 <data source (ie. "qradar")> <"query" or "results"> <{} or STIX identity object> <STIX pattern or data source results> <options>
 ```

 **Data source:** This is the name of the module used for translation.
-Currently, stix-shifter supports QRadar, Splunk, and Elastic.

 **Query or Results:** This argument controls if stix-shifter is translating from a STIX pattern to the data source query, or it’s translating from the data source results to a STIX bundle of observation objects

 **STIX Identity object:** An Identity object is used by stix-shifter to represent a data source and is inserted at the top of a returned observation bundle.
 Each observation in the bundle gets referenced to this identity.
 This parameter is only needed when converting from the data source results to the STIX bundle.
-When converting from a pattern to a query, pass this in as an empty hash.
+When converting from a STIX pattern to a query, pass this in as an empty hash.

 **STIX Pattern or data source results:** The input getting translated by stix-shifter.

 **Options:** Options arguments come in as:

 - **"select_fields":** string array of fields in the data source select statement
-- **"mapping":** mapping hash for either stix pattern to data source or data results to STIX observation objects
+- **"mapping":** mapping hash for either STIX pattern to data source or data results to STIX observation objects
 - **"result_limit":** integer to limit number or results in the data source query
 - **"time_range":** time window (ie. last 5 minutes) used in the data source query when START STOP qualifiers are absent